 - Monroe County ecopark (Cathode Ray Tube TVs and monitors - $10 each credit/debit card only)

 Rochester, NY 14624

-Goodwill stores in the Greater Rochester area (Brockport, Greece, Henrietta, Penfield-Webster, downtown Rochester, Webster, Victor, Macedon and Perinton-Fairport) accept all computer equipment (including monitors) Free-of-Charge (only the Henrietta store accepts TVs).
+Goodwill stores in the Greater Rochester area (Brockport, Greece, Henrietta, Penfield-Webster, downtown Rochester, Webster, Victor, Macedon and Perinton-Fairport) accept certain computer equipment (excluding cathode ray tube TVs & monitors) Free-of-Charge.
 All printer cartridges are also accepted.
-Program details can be found by clicking here or by calling 232-1111.
+Program details can be found by calling 232-1111 or by clicking on its link above.
 This is a charitable gift and donation receipts will be given.

 - Sunnking, Inc.

 Victor, NY 14564